premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 - **Using Global.asax file**:

-- Needs to place below handler in  `Global.asax` file
+- Needs to place the below handler in  `Global.asax` file

 ```C#